DividoFinancialServices/divido-api-php/README.md

   - `ACCEPTED` - Application accepted by Underwriter

-  - `DEFERRED` - Application deferred by Underwriter, waiting for new status
+  - `REFERRED` - Application referred by Underwriter, waiting for new status

+  - `ACTION-CUSTOMER` - Waiting for more information from customer

+  - `ACTION-LENDER` - Waiting for more information from Underwriter

   - `DECLINED` - Applicaiton declined by Underwriter

   - `DEPOSIT-PAID` - Deposit paid by customer

   - `SIGNED` - Customer have signed all contracts

+  - `AWAITING-FULFILLMENT` - Waiting for confirmation from Underwriter

+  - `AWAITING-CANCELLATION` - Waiting for confirmation from Underwriter

+  - `PARTIAL-FULFILLED` - Application fulfilled by Underwriter

   - `FULFILLED` - Application fulfilled by Underwriter